fray580/Whats-the-distro/README.md

 # Development process:
-### I ran into some issues (mostly syntax) and used neuroet a bit.
+### I ran into some issues (mostly syntax) and used AI a bit.
 In total, the development took 3 hours

 # Basically, that's it!
 Thanks for coming to my GitHub